Frog911/Sitecore9U2-Commerce-Scaled/README.md

   o	Sitecore.BizFX.x.x.xxx.zip

-•	Download all the files from github and put it in ‘C:\Deploy’ folder
+•	Download all the zip files from github and unzip it in ‘C:\Deploy’ folder

 # Step 1: Generate domain certificate